janaSunrise/flask-url-shortener/README.md

 ## Installation and Usage

-This project uses Pipenv for it's dependency management.
+This project uses Pipenv for the dependency management.
 Here's how to install it.

 ```sh
 pipenv sync -d